Helliconia: Biology

-The trilogy describes a variety of imagined plants and animals, and how they cope with the extremes of the climate.
-The most memorable is Wutra's Worm, an immense creature whose life span matches the great year, the Helliconia equivalent of a dragon.
-In the summer the young worms fly in the air, and in the winter the now-wingless mature worms live in a great network of tunnels beneath the surface.
+Although Helliconia appears to share many organisms in kind with Earth, the trilogy describes a variety of exclusive plants and animals, and how they cope with the extremes of the climate.
+A memorable example is Wutra's Worm, an immense creature whose life span matches the great year, the Helliconian equivalent of a dragon.
+As spring unfolds the young worms emerge from underground and sprout wings to take flight, in the summer the adolescent worms are sea-dwellers, and in the winter the now-wingless mature worms return to a life below the surface in a great network of tunnels.